skonfig/extra/type/__netbox_uwsgi/man.rst

     Bind the application to a specific protocol instead of implicit uwsgi via ``--bind-to``.
 If such parameter given, ``--bind-to`` will be ignored.
 Must be a UNIX/TCP socket.
 Can be set multiple times.

+    **By using such parameters instead of ``--bind-to``, no systemd sockets will be used because it can not handle sockets for multiple protocols.**
+    Instead, the native socket binding will be used.
+It will add kernel capabilites to bind to privileaged ports, too.
+This allow binds to ports like 80 as netbox user.

 BOOLEAN PARAMETERS